-115.386 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA), Documentation of Sexual Abuse Incident Team Reviews, Interviews: Superintendent PREA Compliance Manager Incident Review Team Members In the past 12 months, the number of criminal and/or administrative investigations of alleged sexual abuse completed at the facility, excluding only "unfounded" incidents: 1 In the past 12 months, the number of criminal and/or administrative investigations of alleged sexual abuse completed at the facility that were followed by a sexual abuse incident review within 30 days, excluding only "unfounded" incidents: 0 Policy # 430.00, page 21 A states: The Office of PREA Compliance, in collaboration with Facility PCM shall conduct a Sexual Abuse Incident Review within 30 days of the conclusion of every sexual abuse investigation where the allegation was substantiated, or unsubstantiated.
+115.386 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion Materials Reviewed: Policy Directive Number 430.00; Subject - Prison Rape Elimination Act Compliance (PREA), Documentation of Sexual Abuse Incident Team Reviews Interviews: Superintendent PREA Compliance Manager Incident Review Team Members In the past 12 months, the number of criminal and/or administrative investigations of alleged sexual abuse completed at the facility, excluding only "unfounded" incidents: 3 In the past 12 months, the number of criminal and/or administrative investigations of alleged sexual abuse completed at the facility that were followed by a sexual abuse incident review within 30 days, excluding only "unfounded" incidents: 3 Policy # 430.00, page 21 A states: The Office of PREA Compliance, in collaboration with Facility PCM shall conduct a Sexual Abuse Incident Review within 30 days of the conclusion of every sexual abuse investigation where the allegation was substantiated, or unsubstantiated.
 The review team shall include upper-level facility staff, with input from line supervisors, investigators, and medical or mental health practitioners.
 No review shall be conducted if the allegation has been determined to be unfounded.
 Policy # 430.00, page 21 B states: The review committee shall: 1.
-Consider whether the allegation or investigation indicates need to change policy or practice to better detect, or respond to sexual abuse: 2.
-Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; or gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility; 3.
-Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse; 4.
-Assess the adequacy of staffing levels in that area during different shifts; 5.
-Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.
+Consider whether the allegation or investigation indicates need to change policy or practice to better detect, or respond to sexual abuse.
+2. Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; or gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility.
+3. Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse.
+4. Assess the adequacy of staffing levels in that area during different shifts.
+5. Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.
 Policy # 430.00, page 21 C states: The facility shall document the recommendations for improvement or reasons for not doing at the conclusion of the Sexual Abuse Incident Review.
-Comments:

-The review team, in compliance with policy, prepares a report of its findings and forwards to the Superintendent who is authorized to implement the recommendations for improvement or document the reasons for not doing so.
+Comments: The review team, in compliance with policy, confirmed in interviews that they prepare a report of its findings and forward to the Superintendent who is authorized to implement the recommendations for improvement or document the reasons for not doing so.
+The facility had three investigations during the 12-months preceding the audit, all investigations had reviews.